Thousands join in Jerusalem funeral, flout pandemic rules - WTMJ

 Israel has recently been averaging over 6,000 confirmed cases of the coronavirus each day, one of the highest infection rates in the developing world.
 At the same time, Israel has vaccinated over 3 million of its citizens, also one of the highest rates per capita in the world.

-Health experts say it will take several weeks for the vaccination campaign to have an effect on infection and hospitalization rates.
-But large public funerals like that for Soloveitchik in Jerusalem, and for a prominent Arab sheikh killed in Jaffa last week, have confounded efforts to prevent the spread of the disease.
+Health experts say it could take several weeks for the vaccination campaign to have an effect on infection and hospitalization rates.
+The Israeli Cabinet was meeting Sunday and expected to extend a nationwide lockdown for another week.
+The government imposed the movement restrictions and closure of schools and non-essential businesses last month in an effort to clamp down on Israel’s runaway pandemic.

 A disproportionate number of Israel’s coronavirus cases are within the country’s ultra-Orthodox minority.
 The strictly religious community, which makes up around 11% of Israel’s 9.2 million people, has been accounting for about 40% of the new cases.